-In accordance with 2 CFR §180.300, when the Port enters into a covered transaction with another person at the next lower tier, the Port must verify that the person is not excluded or disgualified.
-The Port can do this by:

-- 1. Checking the Excluded Parties List System (EPLS) (i.e. System for Award Management Exclusions); or - 2.
+In accordance with 2 CFR §180.300, when the Port enters into a covered transaction with another person at the next lower tier, the Port must verify that the person is not excluded or disqualified.
+The Port can do this by: - 1.
+Checking the Excluded Parties List System (EPLS) (i.e. System for Award Management Exclusions); or - 2.
 Collecting a certification from that person; or - 3.
 Adding a clause or condition to the covered transaction with that person.
 Per 2 CFR §180.985 Person, person means any individual, corporation, partnership, association, unit of government, or legal entity, however organized.
+Condition:

 During our review of the Highway Planning and Construction grant, we noted that there was insufficient documentation to show the Port verified that a vendor was not suspended or debarred prior to entering into a covered transaction that was funded by a Federal award.
 Subsequent to the execution of the contract, the Port verified that the vendor was not suspended or debarred.
+Cause:

 Due to an oversight, the Port did not verify whether the vendor was suspended or debarred prior to entering into the covered transaction that was funded by a Federal award.
+Effect:

 Failure to verify suspension and debarment results in noncompliance with 2 CFR §180.300.
+Questioned Costs:

-None
+None Context:

 For the vendors selected for testing, the Port did not verify the vendor's suspension and debarment prior to entering into a covered transaction that was funded by a Federal award.
+The sample tested was not statistically valid sample.
+Recommendation:

 We recommend the Port strengthen its process to ensure that verification of suspension and debarment is performed for all vendors prior to entering into a covered transaction and maintain the evidence/documentation on file.

-The Port understands the importance of adequate procedures and internal controls to ensure federal funds are not released to vendors that are suspended or debarred.
+Management Response and Corrective Action Plan: The Port understands the importance of adequate procedures and internal controls to ensure federal funds are not released to vendors that are suspended or debarred.
 When bids are received for a construction contract, the Port completes a Bid Evaluation checklist of the apparent low bidder.
 The Bidder Evaluation checklist, which includes verifying contractor's license, must be completed prior to award of the contract.
 The Port's Construction Division will revise their Bid Evaluation checklist to include verifying that the apparent low bidder has provided their debarment and suspension certification for federally funded projects.

-Contact Person: Mahsa Pan, Civil engineer

-Anticipated Implementation Date: July 31, 2019
+Contact Person: Mahsa Pan, Civil engineer Anticipated Implementation Date: July 31, 2019